AdityaRandive/PlaceSearch/README.md

 # PlaceSearch

-Instructions for running the code after clong the repository:
+Instructions for running the code after cloning the repository:

 ```
 > npm install express